YoeriNijs/virus-outbreak-simulator/README.md

 ![Screenshot](https://i.imgur.com/VBWCfqE.png)

-Just for fun, I created a virus outbreak simulator with Naive Bayes classifier in Angular.
+Just for fun, I have created a virus outbreak simulator with a Naive Bayes classifier in Angular.
 The simulation holds three types of persons:

   - Patients: just the random people.
 They will not die soon by a deadly virus;
   - Infected patients: the really sick people, infected by a deadly virus;